curlconverter/curlconverter/README.md

 Make sure you're running **Node 12** or greater.
 The test suite will fail on older versions of Node.js.

-If you add a new generator, make sure to update the list of supported languages in [src/cli.js](src/cli.js) or else it won't be accessible from the command line.
+If you add a new generator, make sure to update the list of supported languages in [src/cli.ts](src/cli.ts) or else it won't be accessible from the command line.
 Further, you'll want to update test.js and index.js for your new generator to make it part of the testing.

 If you want to add new functionality, start with a test.

-- Create a file containing the curl command in `fixtures/curl_commands` with a descriptive filename like `post_with_headers.sh`
+- Create a file containing the curl command in `test/fixtures/curl_commands` with a descriptive filename like `post_with_headers.sh`
-- Create a file containing the output in `fixtures/python/` with a matching filename (but different extension) like `post_with_headers.py`
+- Create a file containing the output in `test/fixtures/python/` with a matching filename (but different extension) like `post_with_headers.py`
 - Run tests with `npm test`.
 - If your filenames match correctly, you should see one failing test.
-Fix it by modifying the parser in `util.js` or the generators in `generators/`
+Fix it by modifying the parser in `util.ts` or the generators in `src/generators/`

 The parser generates a generic data structure consumed by code generator functions.